mintedreward/heartmail/stamps-specs/sw-2119-paymail-forwarding.md

-SW 119: Paymail Forwarding
+SW 119: Email2 Forwarding
 ==========================

-An extension to paymail to allow people to specify a new primary paymail.
+An extension to email2 to allow people to specify a new primary email2.

-Old primary paymail:
+Old primary email2:

 user@example.com

-New primary paymail:
+New primary email2:

 user@example.net

-In this example, user@example.com needs a paymail extension to specify that this is no longer the primary paymail, and that all contact cards should be updated to use user@example.net instead.
+In this example, user@example.com needs a email2 extension to specify that this is no longer the primary email2, and that all contact cards should be updated to use user@example.net instead.

 The forwarding could last either indefinitely or for a fixed period, similar to